MarioP03/Quiz_2024ProgII_Assignment2/README.md

 - start quiz.py manually or in the terminal to start the application
 - the rest of the instructions is on the Instruction Page, marked by the "?" sign at the top left corner

-no leaderboard, no own question creation, no topic choice there were errors, such as Bad Request error 400 at the login screen.
+There were some major errors, such as Bad Request error 400 at the login screen.
 That is the reason, that there is no login implementation.
 Also, I started using requests package, but later resorted to urllib, even though I had to start again a big part of the functionality.
 There was a circular implementation error that I couldn't figure out ("AttributeError: partially initialized module 'charset-normalizer' has no attribute 'md__mypyc' (most likely due to a circular import)").
 I searched on multiple websites, like stackoverflow, reddit and some people had a similar problem, but no one's solution worked for me.
+The topic and own question creation screen is also missing, as I have run out of time by the end, but I feel like I could implement it if given more time.

 Minor improvements would be to make the code neater.
 This is the first time I worked with TKinter and I feel like there are lots of conventions that I should follow, I had to resort to hard coding most of the stuff.